+Tampa residents enjoy living in paradise without breaking the bank.
 The Tampa Bay area is the most affordable Top 20 U.S. metro, outranking metros such as Dallas, Miami, Atlanta, and Phoenix.
-While more than half of the major markets saw an above-average cost of living, Tampa Bay was 8.5 points below the national average at the end of 2016, showing that residents are able to live a higher quality of life without high expenses.
+While more than half of the major markets saw an above-average cost of living, Tampa Bay was 5.2 points below the national average at the end of 2017, showing that residents are able to live a higher quality of life without high expenses.

 Other expenses such as groceries, utilities, and health care also rang in less than the national average.
-For a visit to the doctors, the national average was more than $107, but in Tampa, the average doctor’s office visit cost slightly more than $94.
+For a visit to the eye doctors, the national average was $102, but in Tampa, the average eye doctor’s office visit cost less than $89.
 Similar differences in price can be seen in items and services ranging from eggs to dry cleaning.

 With below average living expenses, Tampa not only offers residents a higher quality of life and less stress, but it also makes sense.